-In the 21st century, it is difficult to find a person who has not experienced the stress.
-In the rapidly changing informational environment, the number of stress causing factors and their negative impacts are increasing day by day.
+In the 21st century, it is difficult to find a person who has not experienced stress.
+In the rapidly changing informational environment, the number of stress-causing factors and their negative impacts is increasing day by day.
 Therefore, it is important to know what the reasons for its occurrence are.

 “Stress” firstly was described by the Canadian scientist Hans Selye, who defined it as General Adaptation Syndrome.
 According to Hans Selye, the body’s systems and functions of the organs weaken in this condition.
-In accordance with the modern definition, the "Stress" is the combination of those protective physiological reactions, which are generating in the body, in response to the harmful factors of the environment and to protect the body from the latter.
+By the modern definition, “Stress” is the combination of those protective physiological reactions, which are generated in the body, in response to the harmful factors of the environment and to protect the body from the latter.

-Please note that the stress not always has a negative effect on the body.
+Please note that stress does not always hurt the body.
 The effect of short-term stress, which is due mainly to strong positive emotions, has a positive effect on the body and promotes its mobilization and activation.
-Prolonged stress (which continues for weeks, months or years) causes exhaustion of the vital forces and physiological dysfunction.
-In such cases, the organism cannot cope with the stress causing factors independently.
+Prolonged stress (which continues for weeks, months, or years) causes exhaustion of vital forces and physiological dysfunction.
+In such cases, the organism cannot cope with the stress-causing factors independently.

 Why the Stress is Particularly Hazardous in Adolescence?

-Negative stress factors are especially hazardous to those adolescent who are anyway highly sensitive and emotional in this age.
-In adolescence, stress often leads to a state such as depression, increased aggression, anxiety, nutrition and sleep disturbances, memory loss, etc. In addition, it is likely to have the most severe consequences - to become the basis for suicide.
+Negative stress factors are especially hazardous to that adolescents who are anyway highly sensitive and emotional at this age.
+In adolescence, stress often leads to a state such as depression, increased aggression, anxiety, nutrition and sleep disturbances, memory loss, etc. In addition, it is likely to have the most severe consequences – to become the basis for suicide.

 At a physical level, stress causes the body’s rapid growth and sexual maturity, accompanied by both internal and abrupt changes in appearance.

-During a period of adolescence the reaction of child's parents, teachers and peers to the abovementioned changes, as well as their support and understanding of the problems are of great importance.
+During a period of adolescence, the reaction of a child’s parents, teachers, and peers to the abovementioned changes, as well as their support and understanding of the problems are of great importance.
 Such an attitude helps adolescents easily adapt to any changes in their appearance and function of the body.

-During a period of adolescence the changes takes place not only on the physical level, but also in a cognitive domain.
-The simple thinking skills shifts abstract and critical thinking.
-During this period teenager starts talking about himself/herself, the behavior of others, moral values and ethical norms.
-The establishment of a viable concept of personal ego is becoming very active, which means how people evaluate themselves, their chosen role and social status.
+During a period of adolescence, the changes take place not only on the physical level but also in the cognitive domain.
+The simple thinking skills shift to abstract and critical thinking.
+During this period teenager starts talking about himself/herself, the behavior of others, moral values, and ethical norms.
+The establishment of a viable concept of personal ego is becoming very active, which means how people evaluate themselves, their chosen roles, and social status.

-The teenagers may respond to the parents’ pressure by being rude, stubborn, and aggressive or any other negative form, especially when their interests and initiatives are neglected.
-It is common that in such situation the teenager, on the contrary, may become depressed and unsociable.
+The teenagers may respond to the parents’ pressure by being rude, stubborn, aggressive, or any other negative form, especially when their interests and initiatives are neglected.
+It is common that in such a situation the teenager, on the contrary, may become depressed and unsociable.

-During this time, in order to avoid stressing the adolescent, the parents should create a warm atmosphere full of love, support and recognize his/her interests (and reach the consensus exchanging the ideas, if necessary).
-Parents also need to try to equip their child with skills necessary for independence.
+During this time, to avoid stressing the adolescent, the parents should create a warm atmosphere full of love, and support, and recognize his/her interests (and reach a consensus by exchanging ideas, if necessary).
+Parents also need to try to equip their children with the skills necessary for independence.

-Various studies show that a significant source of stress for children is a school.
+Various studies show that a significant source of stress for children is in school.
 Here are the two intersected directions: the learning process and relationships:

 - Learning-related factors include large amounts of homework that need a lot of time and effort to complete;